yogirajgutte/Image-Classifier-and-Text-Extractor/README.txt

+This tool was made by me and my colleage as a project for college.
+Follow the guidelines given below in order to use it.

 1) 'Model Training and Testing' folder contains the Jupyter Notebooks with code for training and testing of the models.

 2) 'Web-Based GUI' folder contains a web-based app which can be used for data visualization and model testing.